Azure/azure-linux-extensions/DSC/README.md

 * `StorageAccountName`: (optional, string) the name of the storage account that contains the file
 * `StorageAccountKey`: (optional, string) the key of the storage account that contains the file
-* `ContainerName`: (optional, string) the name of the container that contains the file
-* `MofFileName`: (optional, string) the name of the MOF file in the Azure Storage Account
-* `ResourceZipFileName`: (optional, string) the name of the custom resource ZIP file in the Azure Storage Account, the format should be "name_version.zip".

 ## 2. Deploying the Extension to a VM